leknaat/hacker-how-content/content/web-developer/resources/importExport.md

 ### How it works

 * You can only `export default` once per file.
-* It exports a expression not a declaration.
+* It exports an expression not a declaration.

+You can do:

 `export default "Banana"`